Bruno Savate: Reality show contestant

 Savate made his television debut in 2014, aged 29, as a housemate in the fifth edition of Secret Story, a TVI reality show in which the housemates were cut off from the outside world from 21 September until New Year's Day in the so-called "house of secrets", where they had to hide a secret while trying to discover everyone else's.
 His secret was "My girlfriend (Flávia Vieira) and my two ex-girlfriends (Sofia Muzychak and Inês Silva) are in the house".
-In the first week, he narrowly survived a nomination to be evicted, having only 2% fewer votes than Vitor, even though Bruno had topped all polls on the internet for the least liked contestant, which caused many people to argue that the producion had manipulated the votes because he was the center-piece of a promising love triangle.
+In the first week, he narrowly survived a nomination to be evicted, having only 2% fewer votes than Vitor, even though Bruno had topped all polls on the internet for the least liked contestant, which caused many people to argue that the production had manipulated the votes because he was the center-piece of a promising love triangle.
 During his stay there, his relationship with Flávia ended, mainly because he fell in love with Elisabete Moutinho, who went on to win the show, becoming the first woman to win a normal edition of Portuguese Secret Story, while Savate finished third, only 1% shy of the second place.

 In February 2015, Savate participated SS: Luta Pelo Poder ("SS: Struggle for Power"), an all-stars format of Secret Story that lasted only 22 days, where he won first place and a prize of 7,500 euros.
 The following year, in 2016, he participated in A Quinta: O Desafio, where he was evicted for aggressive behavior.
 In March 2017, he and Moutinho announced the end of their relationship, with Savate thanking the fans for all their support throughout those two years, stating that "no one makes padlocks without keys, and in the same way, God does not give you problems without solutions".
 Shortly after, he entered in the fifth edition of Love on Top, in which he fell in love with Jéssica Lima, and following her exit, he walked from the show to rejoin her.
 In 2018, he participated in Secret Story: O Reencontro (SS: "The Reunion"), which lasted 34 days, finishing in third.